oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Assign Network to Cluster

-When attaching a labelled network to a cluster, which the label already specified on the cluster's host interfaces will result in adding that network to all of the hosts.
+When attaching a labelled network to a cluster, which the label already specified on the cluster's host interfaces will result in adding that network to all of the hosts in that cluster carrying that label on their interfaces.

 #### Network Label constraints

 The network labels feature relies on the 'Setup Networks' api to configure the networks on the hosts.
-There are certain configurations which aren't supported by the 'Setup Networks' api and the defining the network label in that manner will fail the operation and will result in a useless label declaration.
+There are certain configurations which aren't supported by the 'Setup Networks' api and defining the network label in that manner will fail the operation and will result in a useless label declaration.
 The following network configuration on a single interface are prohibited:

 1. Any combination of 2 non-vlan networks:
     1. 2 VM networks